Updated 1 week ago

 Which is cheaper: Tesla vs. gas-powered car

-The national average gas price in 2024 is about $3.48 per gallon.
+According to AAA, the average price of gas is around $3.08 per gallon.
 When making the switch from a gas car over to a Tesla vehicle, you’ll notice a significant price difference in your monthly expenses.

 Calculate how much installing solar panels can save on your Tesla charging costs